European Severe Storms Laboratory: European Weather Observer

 The European Weather Observer (EWOB) is a project similar to NSSL's Mping project.
 It's a database with real time reports of weather, severe weather and its impacts.
-The database is filled by reports replayed to ESSL by its partners as well as the EWOB app.
+The database is filled by reports relayed to ESSL by its partners as well as the EWOB app.
 Scientists will use the data to find out how they can best use data from meteorological satellites and radars to best predict severe weather.
 Weather observations by human beings are indispensable to develop relationships between what satellites and radars see and what kind of weather is actually happening on the ground.
 EWOB was released on December 15, 2015.
 Weather forecasters have to deal with the problem that satellites cannot see what happens under a storm cloud, radars do not scan close to the Earth’s surface and that measurements from their observation stations are far apart.
 EWOB allows them to be aware that, e.g., a thunderstorm started to produce wind damage, or that the rain suddenly started to freeze on the road, which is crucial information for issuing timely weather warnings.